hello-michelle-star/hello-michelle-star.github.io/pages/research.md

 <section class="research-section">
   <h2>Research Statement</h2>
   <p>
     I am interested in research that centers underserved communities and creating more equity in technology.
-Currently I am focussed on AI therapy and support in conversations across demographics.
+Currently I am focused on AI therapy and support in conversations across demographics.
 This hopefully will address the biases in AI systems towards certain communities.
 I am also doing research about the prospects of using LLMS to address the gap in finding accessible transportation for people with disabilities.
-This work has stemmed into a deep interest in Human-AI interaction and Accessible Technology.
+This work has stemmed into a deep interest in Human-AI Interaction and Accessible Technology.
   </p>
 </section>